quist00/jupyterlab-tutorial/presentation.md

 ## What is JupyterLab?
 - Web-based interactive environment
-- Supports interleavingfunctioal code with data exploration & presentation in single portable file
+- Supports interleavingfunctioal code with data exploration and presentation in single portable file
 - Runs Python, R, Julia, and more
 - Excellent tool for data science and teaching